a-ayachi/jenkins-docker-in-docker-pipeline-as-code/README.md

 We will construct our DIND (docker in docker) image that we will use to build the project, this image will contain Java, maven, docker and docker-compose.
 <br>
-After building the project, we will build and push our docker image to docker hub.
+After building the project, we will build and push our docker image to docker hub.<br>
-##Setup Jenkins
+## Setup Jenkins
 **Create a network that will be used by jenkins and docker dind**
 ```bash
 $ docker network create jenkins